 Becoming your own boss can be a dream come true, but it can also be a little terrifying.
-That fear can hold would-be entrepreneurs back from ever starting a new business, but this doesn’t have to be the case.
+That fear can hold would-be entrepreneurs back from ever starting a new online business, but this doesn’t have to be the case.
 Especially when you have this guide to getting started with minimal risk.

 Potential Businesses for First-Time Entrepreneurs